Matt Hasselbeck: Seattle Seahawks

 Hasselbeck joined former Packers head coach Mike Holmgren and the Seattle Seahawks on March 2, 2001.
 The Packers traded him, along with their first draft pick (17th overall), to the Seahawks for their first (10th overall) and third-round draft picks (72nd overall).

-In his early years in Seattle, he battled for playing time with Trent Dilfer.
-However, after a strong finish in 2002, Hasselbeck entered 2003 as the unquestioned starter.
+In his early years in Seattle, Hasselbeck battled for playing time with Trent Dilfer.
+He started all 13 games he appeared in during the 2001 season.
+He passed for 2,023 yards, seven touchdowns, and eight interceptions.

+In Week 12 of the 2002 season, against the Kansas City Chiefs, Hasselbeck had 362 yards and three touchdowns in the 39–32 win.
+He was named NFC Offensive Player of the Week for Week 12.
+In Week 13, he had 427 yards, three touchdowns, and two interceptions in the 31–24 loss to the San Francisco 49ers.
+In Week 17, he passed for 449 yards, two touchdowns, and two interceptions to go with a rushing touchdown. in a 31–28 road overtime win against the San Diego Chargers.
+He finished the 2002 season with 3,075 yards, 15 touchdowns, and ten interceptions.

+After a strong finish in 2002, Hasselbeck entered 2003 as the unquestioned starter.
+In Week 12, he had 333 yards and five touchdowns in a road overtime 44–41 loss to the Baltimore Ravens.
 Hasselbeck started all 16 games, leading Seattle to a 10–6 record for the first time since 1988 and a Wild Card berth.
 He also was selected to the Pro Bowl.
-The 2003 NFC Wild Card Game against the Green Bay Packers went into overtime where, at the overtime coin toss, Hasselbeck famously said "we want the ball and we're going to score!"
+The 2003 NFC Wild Card Game against the Green Bay Packers went into overtime where, at the overtime coin toss, Hasselbeck famously said "we want the ball and we're going to score".
 During the second overtime possession for the Seahawks, Hasselbeck threw an interception to Packers defensive back Al Harris which was returned 52 yards down the sideline for a touchdown.
 It gave Green Bay a 33–27 overtime victory.

 In 2004, Hasselbeck won the 2004 NFL Quarterback Challenge.
-He also led Seattle to their first NFC West title since conference realignment in 2002.
+He was named NFC Offensive Player of the Month for December.
+He passed for 3,382 yards, 22 touchdowns, and 15 interceptions to go with a rushing touchdown in the 2004 season.
+He led Seattle to their first NFC West title since conference realignment in 2002.

 In 2005, Hasselbeck had one of his most productive career performances, earning the highest passer rating in the NFC, and leading the Seahawks to the playoffs for the third consecutive year while clinching the NFC's top seed.
+In the 2005 season, he had 3,459 yards, 24 touchdowns, and nine interceptions to go with a rushing touchdown.
 He led the Seahawks to Super Bowl XL, in which they lost to the Pittsburgh Steelers, and was the starting quarterback for the NFC in the 2006 Pro Bowl.